QwikDev/qwik/CONTRIBUTING.md

 If you are using VSCode, you can install the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 Once installed you will be prompted to reopen the folder in a container.
 All required dependencies will be installed in the container for you.
 If you're not prompted, you can run the `Remote-Containers: Open Folder in Container` command from the [VSCode Command Palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette).

-If you're not abled to use the dev container, follow these instructions:
+If you're not able to use the dev container, follow these instructions:

+## Prerequisite

-Make sure you have installed [Rust](https://www.rust-lang.org/it/tools/install).
+To build platform binding and wasm, make sure you have installed [Rust](https://www.rust-lang.org/it/tools/install).

 > On Windows, Rust requires [C++ build tools](https://visualstudio.microsoft.com/it/visual-cpp-build-tools/).
 You can also select _Desktop development with C++_
 > while installing Visual Studio.

+> Alternatively, if Rust is not available you can run `yarn build.platform.copy` to download bindings from CDN

 To build Qwik for local development, first install the dev dependencies using [yarn](https://yarnpkg.com/):

+## Development

 ```
 yarn